ron-codelou-spring2021/docs2txt/readme.md

 1) At least 3 functions called -> docs2Txt has 4 functions
 2) Analyze text and display information -> docs2Txt accepts, input from user, input from document source and generates list of unique words
-3) Analyze text and display information  -> docs2Txt scraps the words from 3 different typs of documents and outputs a list of unique words in each
+3) Analyze text and display information  -> docs2Txt scraps the words from 3 different types of documents and outputs a list of unique words in each
-4) Implement a “scraper”  -> docs2Txt scraps the words from 3 different typs of documents and outputs a list of unique words in each
+4) Implement a “scraper”  -> docs2Txt scraps the words from 3 different types of documents and outputs a list of unique words in each